mggg/GerryChain/docs/user/geometries.rst

     :align: center
     :height: 400px

-of course, this isn't very pretty, so let's pass it some additional arguments to things a bit nicer:
+Of course, this isn't very pretty, so let's pass it some additional arguments to things a bit nicer:

 .. code-block:: python